All Episodes

 Great to be with you.

-America's Anchorman is away.
+America's anchorman is away.

 He returns Monday.

-This is your undocumented Anchorman here today and tomorrow.
+This is your undocumented anchorman here today and tomorrow.

 The great Walter E. Williams will be here on Friday.

-I saw poor old Whitney Houston uh had a uh it was supposed to be her big comeback thing on Good Morning America uh yesterday, and it all went uh hor horribly wrong because her voice cracked and she couldn't reach the notes or whatever, and she blamed it because she'd been been uh talking to Oprah, apparently on the day before.
+I saw poor old Whitney Houston had a, it was supposed to be her big comeback thing on Good Morning America yesterday, and it all went horribly wrong because her voice cracked and she couldn't reach the notes or whatever.

-I think it was more to do with the fact that she was brooding over this uh extraordinary headline in the Daily Mail in London.
+I think it was more to do with the fact that she was brooding over this extraordinary headline in the Daily Mail in London.

-Obsessed Bin Laden wanted to kill Whitney Houston's husband.
+Obsessed bin Laden wanted to kill Whitney Houston's husband.

-Uh apparently Osama bin Laden is in love with Whitney Houston.
+Apparently, Osama bin Laden is in love with Whitney Houston.

-Uh and uh and uh she says that Osama told me Whitney Houston was the most beautiful woman he'd ever seen.
+And she says that Osama told me Whitney Houston was the most beautiful woman he'd ever seen.

 He kept coming back to Whitney Houston.

-Uh he said that he had a paramount desire for Whitney Houston.
+He said that he had a paramount desire for Whitney Houston.

-Uh and although he claimed music was evil, he spoke of someday spending vast amounts of money to go to America and try to arrange a meeting with the superstar.
+And although he claimed music was evil, he spoke of someday spending vast amounts of money to go to America and try to arrange a meeting with the superstar.

 We don't need to send more troops to Afghanistan.